suvrotica/SuvroTuitionBlog/src/lib/posts/Exponent.md

 * **Day 15 (Gen 3):** $10 \times 3^3 = 270$ new cases.
 * **Day 20 (Gen 4):** $10 \times 3^4 = 810$ new cases.

-In just **20 days**, the number of new infections generated in a single 5-day period has grown from 10 to over 800, powerfully demonstrating how an R-number above 1 drives explosive, exponential growth.
-Now imagine how the R number or infection rate or whatever makes it high is so deadly, and why if you now go back to the same equation above and substitute a large R because you sneezed in the Calcutta metro train and infected everyone else in that compartment, train station and on your way back home.
+In just 20 days, the number of new infections generated in a single 5-day period has grown from 10 to over 800, powerfully demonstrating how an R-number above 1 drives explosive, exponential growth.
+This is why a high reproduction number is so deadly.

+Now, imagine applying this to a single superspreader event.
+Go back to the same equation ($N_n = N_0 \times R^n$), but substitute a much larger R-number from a single act, like an uncovered sneeze in a packed Calcutta metro train.
+In that dense environment, you might not infect just three people; your personal R-number for that moment could be 20.

+Starting with just yourself ($N_0 = 1$), the first generation of new cases would be:

+$$N_1 = 1 \times 20^1 = 20$$

+From a single person, 20 new branches of the infection tree are instantly created.
+Even if those 20 people then return to less crowded environments and spread the virus at the normal rate, the epidemic has already made a catastrophic leap forward, fueled by one moment of high transmission.
+This is the terrifying power of the R-number: it's not just an average, but a measure of potential that can be devastatingly realized in the right conditions.